Azure/azure-quickstart-templates/101-load-balancer-standard-create/README.md

 - An Azure Bastion host to manage the virtual machines
 - Create outbound rules and outbound pool for virtual machines

-The template deployment creates three availability zones.
+This template defines three availability zones.
 Availability zones are supported only in certain regions.
 For a list of supported regions, see https://docs.microsoft.com/azure/availability-zones/az-overview.
-If you aren't sure, enter centralus.

 For more information about this template, see the quickstart articles: